 Table of Contents

 The basis of the disease is an inflammation of the synovial membrane, i.e. the inner layer of the joint capsule.
-Attributed to this synovitis, this can lead to secondary diseases such as arthritis, bursitis or tenosynovitis.
+Attributed to synovitis, it can lead to secondary diseases such as arthritis, bursitis, or tenosynovitis.

 Additionally, as part of rheumatoid arthritis, extra-articular organ involvement may also occur.

 The prevalence of the disease in the adult population is approx. 1%.
 Starting at age 55, this increases to about 2%.
 Overall, the prevalence increases with age, with the peak incidence occurring between the ages of 55–75 years.